-For mesotheliomas that can be treated with surgery, chemo may be given before surgery to try to shrink the cancer and lower the risk of spread.
+If mesothelioma can be treated with surgery, chemo may be given first (before surgery) to try to shrink the cancer and lower the risk that it will spread.
 This is called neoadjuvant therapy.

 Chemo can also be given after surgery to try to kill any cancer cells that were left behind.
-This type of treatment, called adjuvant therapy, may help delay or prevent the cancer growing back.
+This type of treatment, called adjuvant therapy, may help delay or help keep the cancer from growing back.

 For cancers that can’t be removed with surgery, chemo may be the main treatment (alone or along with radiation therapy).
-Chemo may shrink the cancer or slow its growth, but it is very unlikely to make it go away completely.
+Chemo may shrink the cancer or slow its growth, but it's very unlikely that it will make it go away completely.

 How chemotherapy is given

 Doctors usually give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
 Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting it.

 There are 2 main ways chemo can be given to treat mesothelioma.

 In systemic therapy, chemo is injected into the blood through a vein.
 The drug goes into the bloodstream and travels throughout the body to reach and destroy the cancer cells wherever they may be.

 Intrapleural or intraperitoneal chemo